• Jesse Tigner

 Nicole excels at designing, developing, and implementing statistically robust research and monitoring projects; conducting wildlife-focused field work; coding and executing quantitative analyses, and using a variety of statistical and spatial software to understand landscape conditions and patterns, and to answer targeted questions.
 In their role at SwampDonkey, Nicole works with a variety of rights- and stake-holders, partners, governments, and First Nations to provide clear and robust data analyses and interpretation to support decision making to drive policy and land use planning and management.

-Nicole holds a MSc in wildlife ecology from the University of Alberta and currently lives in Victoria, BC, where they are completing a PhD in examining the impacts of forest harvest on calf moose survival, habitat selection of collared moose and wolf, and predator-prey co-occurrences based on camera trapping.
+Nicole holds a MSc in wildlife ecology from the University of Alberta and a PhD from the University of Victoria.
+During their PhD, Nicole examined the impacts of forest harvest on calf moose survival, habitat selection of collared moose and wolf, and predator-prey co-occurrences based on camera trapping.
+Niole lives in Victoria, BC.

 nicole@swampdonkeysolutions.ca